Shakir61/TrustLink/Milestone-1/ER_Diagram_Description.md

 ### What It Is

-The `audit_logs` table is the **security black box** of PakEscrow.
+The `audit_logs` table is the **security black box** of TrustLink.
 Every important action taken on the platform — whether by a user, a freelancer, a client, or an admin — is permanently recorded here.
 This table cannot be edited or deleted.
 Once an entry is written, it stays forever.

 Think of it like a CCTV recording of every action.
 If anything ever goes wrong — a disputed transaction, a fraud investigation, a legal inquiry — this table provides a complete, trustworthy record of exactly what happened and when.